kevwan123/project/BIOS611 Project/Readme.txt

 EDAvisual.R: R file containing visualization based exploratory data analysis.
 Makefile: simple make file that hopefully doesn't break
 outputs: folder containing all execution outputs.
+Emptied into trash upon "make clean"
+models: any models to be exported/imported will be stored here
-Emptied into trash upon "make clean" project.R: meat of the project, currently empty Readme.txt: this file
+textlogs: if any text needs to be logged, it will be put here project.R: meat of the project, currently empty Readme.txt: this file

+The makefile has three targets: the exploratory data analysis, the plots based exploratory data analysis, and the main project file.
+They are are still works in progress.